fp-santos/link-recommendation-polarization/README.md

 # Directories and files

-*DATA/* contains the raw data to plot each figure *Data/figX* contais the raw data corresponding to Figure X *Plot.ipynb* is a Jupyter notebook that used data in *Data/* and plots the key figures
+- *DATA/* contains the raw data to plot each figure

+- *Data/figX* contais the raw data corresponding to Figure X

+- *Plot.ipynb* is a Jupyter notebook that uses data in *Data/* and plots the key figures; Plot.ipynb also implements the analytic model (Figure S11)